A Lesson From Three Top Retailers: How To Create a Valuable Identity Through Retail

 According to Dr. Chapman, Target’s bright lighting, exciting color scheme, and helpful store associates work together to create an atmosphere that makes shoppers feel happy and more inclined to spend money.

-“Target stands out from a branding standpoint compared to Best Buy and other retailers because they made an early commitment to the idea that design matters–that has been a guiding principle for them for the last 20 years.
+“Target stands out from a branding standpoint compared to Best Buy and other retailers because they made an early commitment to the idea that design matters—that has been a guiding principle for them for the last 20 years.
 Their idea that ‘great design should be accessible and affordable for everyone’ is what set everything in motion for Target to become what it is today.
 I can remember when Target, Walmart, and Kmart were all basically the same type of place to shop.
 They were just discount shops where you went to buy cheap stuff; there wasn’t really a compelling reason to choose to go to one over the other.
-In the late 90s though, Target’s “Sign of the Times” campaign with Bullseye the Dog really stood out and made Target seem much cooler than I think it was perceived to be at that time.
-Everything they’ve done since has just continued to build up that perception that Target delivers well designed, high-end looking items with a great experience at low prices.”
+In the late 90s, Target’s “Sign of the Times” campaign with Bullseye the Dog really stood out and made Target seem more stylish than I think it was perceived to be at that time.
+Everything they’ve done since has just continued to build up the perception that Target delivers well designed, high-end looking items with a great experience—all at low prices.”

 To further enhance their in-store identity and differentiate from competitors, Target has been going through a major store design overhaul since 2017.
 According to Forbes, “over the past two years Target has remodeled 400 of its fleet of nearly 1,850 stores” in an effort to transform how they look, feel, and function.
 Specifically, Target is putting an added emphasis on its beauty department to compete with other retailers like Ulta and Sephora.